ProperCode/Clickless-Mouse/readme.md

 Clickless Mouse can be used with a virtual keyboard to type by moving mouse (e.g. [Free Virtual Keyboard](https://freevirtualkeyboard.com/)). <br/>

-By using Clickless Mouse with a virtual keyboard the user can fully control a computer by moving mouse with a palm, a forearm or a foot.<br/>
+By using Clickless Mouse with a virtual keyboard the user can fully control a computer without using a physical keyboard.<br/>

 When you want to click/hold a mouse button: stop moving the mouse, wait for the squares to appear and move the mouse cursor to the chosen square:
 - Top center square = double left mouse button click